evanwill/_drafts/_notes/vs-code.md

 e.g.  `"terminal.integrated.shell.windows": "C:\\Program Files\\Git\\bin\\bash.exe"`.

 (note: shortcuts to Git Bash terminal on your desktop and start menu will point to `C:\Program Files\Git\git-bash.exe`, the MinTTY terminal.
 If you use that app, Code will open a new external terminal.
 To use Git Bash on the built in terminal make sure you are pointing to the `bin\bash.exe`).

+## Markdown

+Click `Ctrl+Shift+V` to preview rendered file.

+## Spell check

+Search in the Extensions, there are several spell check options available.

 ## HTML